Reaching Everyone By Exposing Lies: Kick Butts Day

 Kick Butts Day is an annual event that aims to educate teens about the dangers of tobacco.
 It was started by the Campaign For Tobacco-Free Kids.
 It is another day that each school chapter was required to hold an event for.
 The 2017 date was March 15.

 RTLI

 The RTLI (REBEL's Tobacco Learning Institute) was an event held once a year.
 Its goal was to educate select REBEL members.
 Each county sent a few of their members up to a three-day overnight retreat.
 They attended classes to learn skills in educating others about the harms of tobacco.
 Some of the classes included informative classes like Tobacco 101, Tobacco 202, and Tobacco Control Across the Borders.
 They also had skills classes such as Communication Boot Camp, Lead with Power, and Group Facilitation.
 Each county also chose an initiative.
 Each county must have had five county events relating to their initiative, and each school chapter was required to have at least one event relating to the county's initiative.

-The four initiatives a county can choose from are:
+The four initiatives a county could choose from were: